Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

 What is the difference between Babesia and Lyme disease?

-Lyme disease is bacterial.
+Lyme disease is caused by bacteria.
 Babesia is a parasite that infects red blood cells and requires different treatment.

 Can you have Babesia without Lyme disease?